joshrule/Model01-Firmware/README.md

 ## Usage

-Sett up your [Arduino] environment as described in the [reference sketch].
+Set up your [Arduino] environment as described in the [reference sketch].

 Also, make sure your Model 01 is connected to your computer.